MDIL-SNU/SevenNet/README.md

 > Currently, the parallel version encounters an error when one of the subdomain cells contains no atoms.
 This issue can be addressed using the `processors` command and, more effectively, the `fix balance` command in LAMMPS.
 A patch for this issue will be released in a future update.

 ### Application of SevenNet-0
-If you are interested in practical applications of SevenNet, please refer to [this paper](https://arxiv.org/abs/2501.05211) (data available on [Zenodo](https://doi.org/10.5281/zenodo.15205477)).
+If you are interested in practical applications of SevenNet, you may want to check [this paper](https://pubs.rsc.org/en/content/articlehtml/2025/dd/d5dd00025d) (data available on [Zenodo](https://doi.org/10.5281/zenodo.15205477)).
 This study utilized SevenNet-0 for simulating liquid electrolytes.

 The fine-tuning procedure and associated input files are accessible through the links above, specifically within the `Fine-tuning.tar.xz` archive on Zenodo.